Flights to Morocco – Frequently Asked Questions

 + What is the time difference between the US and Morocco?

 Morocco follows Western European Time (UTC+1).
-It is 6 hours ahead of Eastern Standard Time (EST) and 9 hours ahead of Pacific Standard Time (PST).
+It’s 6 hours ahead of Eastern Standard Time (EST) and 9 hours ahead of Pacific Standard Time (PST).
 The country observes daylight saving time during summer months.

 + Does Condor serve a free meal on flights to Morocco?

 Yes.
-On Condor’s long-haul flight from the U.S. to Frankfurt, complimentary meals are served in all cabins.
-Economy passengers receive a Taste the World meal, while Premium Economy and Business Class enjoy upgraded service.
-The connecting flight to Morocco may vary depending on the partner airline.
+On Condor’s long-haul U.S.–Frankfurt flight, Economy passengers receive a complimentary Taste the World meal, while Premium Economy and Business Class enjoy upgraded service.
+The short Frankfurt–Casablanca leg may differ.
 Learn more about meals onboard.

 + Is Wi-Fi available on Condor flights to Morocco?

-Wi-Fi is available for a fee on Condor’s Airbus A330neo used for long-haul flights between the U.S. and Frankfurt.
-Availability on the connecting flight to Casablanca depends on the partner airline.
+Wi-Fi is available for purchase on Condor’s Airbus A330neo used on the U.S.–Frankfurt route.
+Connectivity on the connecting flight to Casablanca depends on the partner airline.
 Learn more about Condor FlyConnect.

 + What currency is used in Morocco and are credit cards accepted?